THE NHSA AND ITS MEMBERS' LEGAL RESPONSIBILITY RE MAINTAINING DEDICATED STATUS

 1.6.3 While Regulation 4(c) stipulates as follows: "...an accredited association must prove that it has a dedicated procedure in place to regularly evaluate its dedicated members for their -

 (i) bona fides to be or remain a dedicated hunter or sports person, and

 (ii) dedicated participation in their applicable hunting or sports-shooting activities, as the case may be..."

 1.7 NHSA must thus be able to, on 31 December annually, submit a by Regulation 4(2)(b) prescribed report to SAPS.
 This report must contain the names of all dedicated members who had lost their dedicated status for whatever reason with that association in that year (final reporting date for members is 30 November annually so that NHSA has enough time to prepare the SAPS report).

 1.8 In order for NHSA to remain in good standing and to retain our accreditation with SAPS (as accredited hunting and as sport shooting association), and to remain in a position to protect the legal firearm ownership of all our members, NHSA has put the system as explained in the main document in place to which dedicated members of the NHSA, MUST adhere to, in order to maintain their dedicated status in a specific year and to be compliant up to 30 November of the following year.

-1.9 The three activities the NHSA require its members to report per annum in order to maintain their dedicated status (Regulation 4 (c)), comes from an arrangement between the Hunters Forum and SAPS(CFR) in 2005, where it was agreed that three activities per annum would be the minimum required annual activities for a dedicated member to retain his/her status.
+1.9 The two activities the NHSA require its members to report per annum in order to maintain their dedicated status (Regulation 4 (c)), comes from an arrangement between the Hunters Forum and SAPS(CFR) in 2005, where it was agreed that two activities per annum would be the minimum required annual activities for a dedicated member to retain his/her status.